oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 but you can pass `strict` to raise an error instead), with your authorizer.

-For completeness, I'm pasting the sanitizer and authorizer classes for those interested.
+For completeness, I'm pasting the content of the sanitizer and authorizer classes.

 ``` ruby
 module ActiveModel